 NVIDIA TITAN V is definitely the king of the graphics card as it packs a tremendous amount of power and can blow any other graphics card out of the competition in seconds.
-The card comes in golden color and has the same traditional blower type fan and copper heatsink.
-This is a dual-slot card and has almost the same dimensions as of the Founders edition GeForce GTX 1080 Ti or Nvidia Titan Xp.
-Nvidia Titan V is a card meant for 4K gaming / VR content creating and as a workstation graphics card for AI, Deep Learning, Scientific Simulations, because of its higher computational performance.
+The card comes in golden color and has the same traditional blower-type fan and copper heatsink.
+This is a dual-slot card and has almost the same dimensions as the Founders edition GeForce GTX 1080 Ti or Nvidia Titan Xp.
+Nvidia Titan V is a card meant for 4K gaming / VR content creation and as a workstation graphics card for AI, Deep Learning, and Scientific Simulations, because of its higher computational performance.
 Below you can know about the major specifications of this ultimate graphics card from Nvidia.

 NVIDIA TITAN V Specifications

-NVIDIA TITAN V has got monstrous specifications that are really mind blowing.
+NVIDIA TITAN V has got monstrous specifications that are really mind-blowing.
 The card is based on the latest Volta GPU architecture built on the 12nm manufacturing process and uses Nvidia Tesla V100 GPU having 21 billion transistors.
 It comes with a whopping 5120 CUDA Cores, 80 Streaming Multiprocessors and 640 Tensor Cores that deliver around 110 TeraFLOPS (TFLOPS) performance.
 The GPU has got base clock speed of 1200 MHz and has boost clock speed of 1455 MHz.
 The card also includes new Nvidia NVLink high speed interconnect technology for a greater degree of parallel processing.

 In the memory department, the card comes with high bandwidth 12GB HBM2 memory having a 3072-bit interface and offering bandwidth of 652.8 GB/s.
 The card requires one 6-pin and one 8-pin PCI-Express power connectors and has a power consumption of 250 Watts (TDP).
 It requires a good 600 Watts PSU for its working.
 Connectivity options include three DisplayPorts and one HDMI port.